lidofinance/easy-track/README.md

 - `DEPLOYER` - id of brownie's account which will deploy contracts.
 To create a voting account must have LDO Tokens.
 Might be skipped if run on a `development` network.
 - `EVM_SCRIPT_EXECUTOR` - address to grant permissions.

+### `renounce_roles.py`

+Sends transactions to renounce roles from EasyTrack contract deployed in mainnet [`0xF0211b7660680B49De1A7E9f25C65660F0a13Fea`](https://etherscan.io/address/0xf0211b7660680b49de1a7e9f25c65660f0a13fea).

+Script requires next ENV variables to be set:

+- `DEPLOYER` - address of the account that renounces roles

 ## Tests

 The fastest way to run the tests is: